About the Program

-The W!se Financial Literacy Ambassador Award is a $4,000 monetary award distributed to four students ($1,000 each) in our national network (49 States and Guam) who earn at least 95% on our Financial Literacy Certification Test in the 2019-20 school year.
-We received 148 submissions from eligible students.
-Four winners from the judging process will each receive $1,000 for a total award of $4,000, generously sponsored by the Financial Literacy Outreach (FLO) Mentors, a group of W!se volunteers passionate about helping young Americans become financially literate.
+The W!se Financial Literacy Ambassador Award is a $4,000 monetary award distributed to four students ($1,000 each) in our national network (49 States and Guam) who earn at least 95% on our Financial Literacy Certification Test.
+These awards are generously sponsored by the Financial Literacy Outreach (FLO) Mentors, a group of W!se volunteers passionate about helping young Americans become financially literate.

 Launched in New York City in 2003, the program has become integral to personal finance instruction nationally.
 It is recognized by many states’ departments of education and has earned W!se numerous awards, including the U.S. Treasury Department’s John H. Sherman Award for Excellence in Financial Education.

 “W!se’s industry Certification is important because it lets companies know that students have acquired knowledge that is vital to a life of personal financial well-being.”
 Judith P. Sams, Program Specialist, Virginia Department of Education